HotCooking

 Method

-6. Top each cake with 1 teaspoon of Nutella and use a cocktail stick to swirl it into the mixture.
+10. Finally, top each cake with 1 heaped teaspoon of Nutella and use a skewer to swirl it into the batter.